akavel/garden/@seed/20240611-1826-forge-horizons.@review.@ironsworn.md

 # Review: Forge Horizons, by Michael Elliott

 _Forge Horizons_ is a supplement for the _Ironsworn: Starforged_ role-playing game.
-It is a bundle of three unrelated expansions for the game:
+It is a bundle containing three distinct expansions:
- 1. Episodic gameplay.
+ - rules for episodic gameplay;
- 2. Planets with a bigger population than in vanilla Starforged (up to "tenths of billions").
+ - oracles for planets with a bigger population than in vanilla Starforged (up to "tenths of billions");
- 3. Extra oracle sets for: machines, "supernatural horrors", precursors _themselves_ (i.e., precursor creatures).
+ - extra oracle sets for: machines, "supernatural horrors", Precursors (meaning, the Precursors themselves, as creatures).

 Personally, all three aspects were what pulled me to buy this product.
 Especially the first and the second were something I was already having on my mind when I accidentally stumbled upon _Forge Horizons_.

-## Episodic gameplay.
+## Episodic gameplay

 The first section of the book introduces a simple set of rules on how to start and stop playing _Starforged_ with reduced hassle and overhead.